glennmkhonto/web-application/README.md

 2. **Configure Database Connection:**

+Run the following commands to apply the necessary migrations and create the required tables in your PostgreSQL database:
+* flask db init
+* flask db migrate -m "Initial migration"
+* flask db upgrade

+3. **Configure Database Connection:**

    Open the `app.py` file and locate the `app.config` section.
 Update the `SQLALCHEMY_DATABASE_URI` to connect to your PostgreSQL database:

    ```python